-Bryce Canyon National Park is best known for its hoodoos, intricately carved rock spires left standing through the processes of weathering and erosion.
+Bryce Canyon National Park is best known for its hoodoos--intricately carved rock spires left standing through the processes of weathering and erosion.
 Hoodoos are best experienced through day hikes in the main amphitheater of Bryce Canyon.
 The backcountry trails of Bryce Canyon offer forests, meadows, stunning views of distant cliffs, wildflowers, wildlife, interesting geologic features and solitude, but few hoodoos.

 There are two backcountry trails at Bryce Canyon, the Under-the-Rim Trail and Riggs Spring Loop Trail.
-Both descend below the rim into a pinon-juniper-ponderosa forest.
+Both descend below the rim into a piñon-juniper-ponderosa forest.
 The trails are strenuous, with multiple changes in elevation.
 Both trails may be hiked either direction.

-Elevation ranges from 6,800 feet to 9,115 feet.
+Elevation ranges from 6,800 to 9,115 feet (2073 to 2778 m).

 Under-the-Rim Trail